Racism in Jewish communities

 Racism in Jewish communities is a source of concern for people of color, particularly for Jews of color.
-Black Jews, Indigenous Jews, and other Jews of color report that racism is practiced by white Jews in many countries, including the United States, Canada, the United Kingdom, France, Kenya, South Africa, and New Zealand.
+Black Jews, Indigenous Jews, and other Jews of color report that they experience racism from white Jews in many countries, including Canada, France, Kenya, New Zealand, South Africa, the United Kingdom, and the United States.
 Sephardi and Mizrahi Jews also report experiences with racism by Ashkenazi Jews.
 The centering of Ashkenazi Jews is sometimes known as Ashkenormativity.
 In historically white-dominated countries with a legacy of anti-Black racism, such as the United States and South Africa, racism within the Jewish community often manifests itself as anti-Blackness.
 In Israel, racism among Israeli Jews often manifests itself as discrimination and prejudice against Sephardi and Mizrahi Jews, Ethiopian Jews, African immigrants, and Palestinians.